riceissa/issarice.com/pages/content-creation-the-organization-and-dissemination-of-knowledge.md

 The following was inspired by discussions with [Vipul Naik](http://vipulnaik.com).

-## Openness/Availability of content
+## Openness and availability of content

-- how open to make content.
+This section considers how open one's content should be.
-One definitely shouldn't "fetishize openness", and always consider to whom what you write will be useful.
+One definitely shouldn't “fetishize openness”, and ought to always consider to whom what you write will be useful (since if it's useful to no one, then one shouldn't bother publishing it).
-Then again, it's sometimes hard to anticipate who will respond positively to what you write (that is one argument *for* openness). copying what i wrote for CM wiki:
+Then again, it's sometimes hard to anticipate who will respond positively to what you write, which is one argument for greater openness.

+Copying what I wrote for the Cognito Mentoring wiki:

 ### Selecting an appropriate audience